Donald Trump: Former aide Steve Bannon has lost his mind

 Mr Trump said that Steve Bannon "has nothing to do with me or my Presidency" and added: "When he was fired, he not only lost his job, he lost his mind."

-The statement comes in response to a new book by writer Michael Wolff that offers a series of explosive revelations, including that Mr Trump never expected to win the 2016 presidential race.

-Mr Trump seemed most angry at comments made by Mr Bannon, first reported by The Guardian, which obtained an early copy of the book, Fire And Fury: Inside The Trump White House.
+Excerpts of Fire and Fury: Inside the Trump White House were published online by New York magazine and other media outlets ahead of the January 9 publication date.

+The release left Mr Trump "furious" and "disgusted," said White House Press Secretary Sarah Huckabee Sanders, who complained that the book contained "outrageous" and "completely false claims against the president, his administration and his family".

-According to The Guardian, Mr Bannon described a Trump Tower meeting between Donald Trump Jr, Trump campaign aides and a Russian lawyer as "treasonous" and "unpatriotic".
+In the book, Mr Bannon is quoted as describing a June 2016 meeting at Trump Tower between Donald Trump Junior, Trump campaign aides and a Russian lawyer as "treasonous" and "unpatriotic."

+Mr Bannon also speaks critically of president Trump’s daughter and White House adviser, Ivanka, calling her "dumb as a brick".

+"A little marketing savvy and has a look but as far as understanding actually how the world works and what politics is and what it means - nothing," he is quoted saying.

-An excerpt from the book published on Wednesday in New York magazine says Mr Trump believed his presidential nomination would boost his brand and deliver "untold opportunities".
+New York magazine also published a lengthy adaptation of the book on Wednesday, in which Mr Wolff writes that Mr Trump believed his presidential nomination would boost his brand and deliver "untold opportunities" - but that he never expected to win.

-It says Mr Trump Jr told a friend that his father looked as if he had seen a ghost when it became clear he might win and described now-first lady Melania Trump as "in tears - and not of joy".
+It also claims Mr Trump Junior told a friend that his father looked as if he had seen a ghost when it became clear he might win the presidency.
+The younger Trump described Melania Trump as "in tears - and not of joy."

+The first lady’s spokeswoman, Stephanie Grisham, disputed that, saying Mrs Trump supported her husband’s decision to run, encouraged him to do so and was happy when he won.

+"The book is clearly going to be sold in the bargain fiction section," Ms Grisham said in a statement.

 The book was based on more than 200 interviews, including conversations with the president and senior staff.